 If~$v$ has degree one, then let~$u$ be its single neighbor.
 Let~$M$ be a maximum matching of size at least~$\solSize$ for~$G$.
-Then~$v$ is matched in~$M$ since otherwise adding the edge~$\{u,v\}$ would increase the size of the matching.
-Thus, a maximum matching in~$G' = G - u -v$ is of size at least~$\solSize-1$.
+Then~$u$ is matched in~$M$ since otherwise adding the edge~$\{u,v\}$ would increase the size of the matching.
+Thus, a maximum matching in~$G' = G - u -v$ has size at least~$\solSize-1$.
 Conversely, a maximum matching of size~$\solSize-1$ in~$G'$ can easily be extended by the edge~$\{u,v\}$ to a maximum matching of size~$\solSize$ in~$G$.

 If~$v$ has degree two, then let~$u$ and~$w$ be its two neighbors.
-Let~$M$ a maximum matching of size at least~$\solSize$.
-If~$v$ is not matched in~$M$, then $u$ and~$w$ are matched since otherwise adding the edge~$\{u,v\}$ resp.\ $\{v,w\}$ would increase the size of the matching.
-Thus, deleting~$v$ and merging~$u$ and~$w$ decreases the size of~$M$ by one ($M$ looses either the edge incident to~$v$ or one of the edges incident to~$u$ and~$w$).
-Hence, the resulting graph~$G'$ has a maximum matching of size at least~$\solSize - 1$.
-Conversely, let~$M'$ be a matching of size at least~$\solSize - 1$ for~$G'$.
-If the merged vertex~$vw$ is free, then~$M := M' \cup \{\{u,v\}\}$ is a matching of size~$\solSize$ in~$G$.
-Otherwise, $vw$ is matched to some vertex~$y$.
-Then matching~$y$ in~$G$ with either~$v$ or~$w$ (at least one of the two vertices is a neighbor of~$y$) and matching~$u$ with the other vertex yields a matching of size~$\solSize$ for~$G$. \end{proof} \fi
+Let~$M$ be a maximum matching of size at least~$\solSize$.
+If~$v$ is matched in~$M$ (i.e.~either with the edge $\{u,v\}$ or with the edge $\{v,w\}$), then deleting~$v$ and merging~$u$ with~$w$ decreases the size of~$M$ by one.
+Similarly, if~$v$ is not matched in~$M$, then both $u$ and~$w$ are matched in~$M$, since otherwise adding the edge~$\{u,v\}$ (resp.~$\{v,w\}$) would increase the size of the matching, a contradiction.
+Thus, in this case, deleting~$v$ and merging~$u$ with~$w$ decreases again the size of~$M$ by one ($M$~looses either the edge incident to~$v$ or one of the edges incident to~$u$ and~$w$).
+Hence, the resulting graph~$G''$ has a maximum matching of size at least~$\solSize - 1$.
+Conversely, let~$M''$ be a matching of size at least~$\solSize - 1$ for~$G''$.
+If the merged vertex~$vw$ is free, then~$M := M'' \cup \{\{u,v\}\}$ is a matching of size~$\solSize$ in~$G$.
+Otherwise, $vw$ is matched to some vertex~$y$ in~$M''$.
+Then matching~$y$ in~$G$ with either~$v$ or~$w$ (at least one of the two vertices is a neighbor of~$y$) and matching~$u$ with the other vertex yields a matching of size at least~$\solSize$ for~$G$. \end{proof}

-Although \cref{rule:deg-two-vertices,rule:deg-zero-one-vertices} are correct, it is not clear whether \cref{rule:deg-two-vertices} can be exhaustively applied in linear time.
-However, for our purpose it suffices to consider the following restricted version which we can exhaustively apply in linear time.

-\begin{rrule} Let~$v$ be a vertex of degree two and~$u,w$ be its neighbors with~$u$ and~$w$ having degree at most two.
-Then remove~$v$, merge~$u$ and~$w$, and decrease~$\solSize$ by one. \end{rrule}